zhan4429/cs116_ctf/team22_report.md

 ## Challenge 3: .git the FLAG.

+### Problem

+Find the flag, HINT: .git

+### Solution

+#### Screenshot of flag

+#### Exact Location

+FLAG file from http://3.145.206.165/.git/ endpoint

+#### Method

+Once endpoint was uncovered using brute force adding /.git/ to the url we found a number of files and directories.
+One of which was a FLAG file once downloaded and viewed in Notepad exposed the flag.

 ## Challenge 5: Don't ask me if something looks wrong.
 Look again, pay careful attention.

 ## Challenge 6: Don't ask me if something looks wrong.
 Look again, pay really careful attention.